Trump hit with new charges as special counsel expands Mar-a-Lago documents case

 The new document also names a third defendant in the case: Carlos De Oliveira, a Mar-a-Lago property manager and former valet.
 He faces one count of altering, destroying, mutilating, or concealing an object; one count of corruptly altering, destroying, mutilating or concealing a document, record or other object; and one count of making false statements and representations during a voluntary interview with federal investigators.

 He has been ordered to appear in federal court in Miami on Monday morning.
-An attorney for De Oliveira declined to comment.
+An attorney for De Oliveira declined to comment, as did a lawyer for Nauta.

 Steve Cheung, spokesman for the Trump campaign, claimed the new counts are part of an effort to damage Trump as he seeks the Republican presidential nomination and "nothing more than a continued desperate and flailing attempt by the Biden Crime Family and their Department of Justice to harass President Trump and those around him."